hydraulic-software/conveyor/guidebook/docs/configs/jvm.md

 Some special tokens are supported.
 See [JVM options](#jvm-options) for details.
 Some additional properties are also added, see [default config](#default-config) below.

+??? note "Machine specific system properties"
+    Although there are no dedicated machine-specific keys for system properties, there are for JVM options (see below).
+So if you want a sysprop that only applies on Windows, you could write `app.jvm.windows.options += "-Dmy.prop=value"`.
+The `system-properties` map is there primarily for convenience, so you can refactor out sets of properties into common configuration and then override individual properties using [HOCON's inheritance features](hocon.md).

+### app.jvm.options

+JVM command line flags ("options") can be used to control heap size, the garbage collector and so on.
+Note that this mostly but not entirely the same as arguments to the `java` program.
+Keys for setting JVM options are arranged in a hierarchy with less specific keys being used as defaults for more specific keys.
+Each launcher can define:

+* **`options`**
+* **`windows.options`**
+* **`windows.amd64.options`**
+* **`mac.options`**
+* **`mac.amd64.options`**
+* **`mac.aarch64.options`**
+* **`linux.options`**
+* **`linux.amd64.options`**
+* **`linux.amd64.glibc.options`**

+Each launcher always includes JVM options defined by the `app.jvm` object, i.e. you can also set options by configuring:

-**`app.jvm.options`** See [JVM options](#jvm-options)
+* **`app.jvm.options`**
+* **`app.jvm.windows.options`**
+* **`app.jvm.windows.amd64.options`**
+* ... etc ...

+In this way you can set JVM flags for every entry point in your app whilst also specifying options that apply only to specific platforms and launchers.

+The options to set `app.jvm.system-properties` are added automatically.
+Options support two special tokens:

+* `&&` - this is replaced by the path to the directory where the program executable is found.
+* `<libpath>` - this is replaced by the path to where JNI libraries are placed.
+This can be useful for dealing with libraries that don't call `System.loadLibrary` before attempting to extract JNI libs to the user's home directory, but do support overriding the behavior with a system property.

+!!! important
+When a JVM app is signed for macOS or Windows the JVM attach mechanism is disabled using the `-XX:+DisableAttachMechanism` flag.
+That's because the attach mechanism allows any local user to overwrite the app's code in memory without needing to alter files on disk, thus defeating code signing.
+As a consequence debuggers and profilers won't be able to find a signed JVM app.

+    To re-enable the attach mechanism, add `"-XX:-DisableAttachMechanism"` to the `options` key for the launcher.
+This is not recommended for production use, but can be useful for development.

+    This rule doesn't apply on Linux because that platform doesn't use code signing in the same way.
+On macOS the OS forbids debugger attachment unless the app opts in to allowing this, thus apps cannot tamper with each other's memory even when running as the same user.
+    On Windows anti-virus checks are done when code is loaded, and so programs that allow arbitrary code injection allow lateral movement by malware.

+### `app.jvm.modules`

-**`app.jvm.modules`** List of modules to take from the underlying JDK for the usage of classpath JARs.
+List of modules to take from the underlying JDK for the usage of classpath JARs.
 The modules and their transitive dependencies will be included, all others will be dropped.
 Defaults to `[ detect ]`.
 The special entry `detect`  is replaced with modules detected using the `jdeps` tool (see below).
 Note that this is *not* the place to list modular JARs in your app - it's only for modules to take from the JDK or any other supplied JMODs.
 Modular JARs should be added to base inputs like any other JARs.

+### `app.jvm.jlink-flags`

-**`app.jvm.jlink-flags`** Extra flags passed to the `jlink` command.
+Extra flags passed to the `jlink` command.
 Can be used to invoke plugins and so on.
 See the output of `jlink --help` and `jlink --list-plugins` to see what's available.
 By default this adds `--ignore-signing-information` and specifies a jimage file ordering, which helps with startup time.

+### `app.jvm.mac.plist`

-**`app.jvm.mac.plist`** HOCON structure converted to the `Info.plist` file used for the linked JVM on macOS.
+HOCON structure converted to the `Info.plist` file used for the linked JVM on macOS.
 You can normally ignore this.

+### `app.jvm.windows.override-appdata-env`

-**`app.jvm.windows.override-appdata-env`** If set (defaults to true), Conveyor will override the values of the `APPDATA` and `LOCALAPPDATA` environment values as seen by the JVM to point to the corresponding private folders of your app's package.
+If set (defaults to true), Conveyor will override the values of the `APPDATA` and `LOCALAPPDATA` environment values as seen by the JVM to point to the corresponding private folders of your app's package.
 This is convenient for instance if you need to pass a full path to an app data file to a subprocess from outside your package, as otherwise that process wouldn't be able to locate the app's files due to Microsoft's MSIX [file system virtualization](windows.md#virtualization) mechanism.
 This system exists to support clean uninstalls, as otherwise Windows wouldn't know what files in `AppData` were created by which app.

 For advanced cases where you need to access files from other apps stored in the user's `APPDATA` or `LOCALAPPDATA` folders bypassing virtualization, you might want to set this key to false.